branden-steele/branden-steele.github.io/_posts/2025-04-11-welcome-to-jekyll.markdown

 This blog is:
 * a forum for my thoughts, experiences, and lessons learned in the world of AI Engineering
 * a builder's journal: scrappy, honest, occasionally messy, and always curious
-* a reflection of my own experiences and viewpoints (I can be and often am wrong, so don't quote me 😉)
+* a reflection of my own experiences and viewpoints.
+I can be and often am wrong, so don't quote me 😉

 This blog is NOT:
-* a research blog with journal-tier contributions (though I try my best to apply a research-oriented mindset to AI Engineering)
+* a research blog with journal-tier contributions, though I try my best to apply a research-oriented mindset to AI Engineering
 * a plug or product pitch, though I will unabashedly rave about any tools that make me a happy engineer
 * a guarantee of novel ideas - I'll write about what's on my mind, and while I’m not claiming all my ideas are original, they’re always hard-won